makesitgo/lifebook/README.md

 - [ ] add testing framework (jest)
 - [ ] add react router
 - [ ] add login/logout/home cycle
+- [ ] leverage auto-generated bundle hash names (and use webpack plugin to insert into html)
+- [ ] look into using OccurrenceOrderPlugin
+- [ ] look into using HotModuleReplacementPlugin
+- [ ] look into using NoErrorsPlugin

 ---